hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     engine-host-allowlist=localhost,127.0.0.1
     ```

-A comma-separated list of hostnames to allow for Engine API access (applies to both HTTP and WebSockets).
+A comma-separated list of hostnames to allow for Engine API access (applies to both HTTP and WebSocket).

 !!!tip